Robbie Grossman Player Props: Rangers vs. Pirates

 Robbie Grossman At The Plate

-- Grossman has six doubles, five home runs and 12 walks while batting .242.
+- Grossman is hitting .242 with six doubles, five home runs and 12 walks.

-- In 67.5% of his 40 games this season, Grossman has picked up at least one hit.
-He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.